 As much as there is to see and do in Norway's second city, there are so many great places within easy reach by bus, train, or car.

 If your itinerary allows for it, consider one of these day trip recommendations, which includes ideas for a relaxing fjordside village, a boat trip, and a historic herring port.

 Before you visit Bergen, here's a quick checklist of important things to consider:

 - Guidebook: The Moon Norway guidebook helps you plan your trip to Bergen

 - Accommodation: Book your hotel in advance and save money

 - Insurance: Don't run the risk of travelling to Norway without adequate cover

-- VPN: Secure your smartphone's internet connection while you travel
+- VPN: Secure your laptop or smartphone's internet connection while you travel